Choose the Best Fireplace Inserts

 What Is A Fireplace Inserts?

 Inserts are fireplaces that can be placed into the fireplace opening, essentially converting it into a fireplace of some other type.
 Usually, this is done to make it more energy efficient, safe, or to just update the aesthetics.
-By using inserts in your fireplace instead of buying fireplaces to install other places in the home, you don’t have to worry that your existing chimney and fireplace will be sitting there with an empty firebox.
+By using inserts in your fireplace instead of buying fireplaces to install in other places in the home, you don’t have to worry that your existing chimney and fireplace will be sitting there with an empty firebox.
 It will be used to house your new insert.
 For some inserts, the chimney and flue will still be used as venting.
 This is not the case with electric fireplaces because they are vent-free since they don’t have any emissions other than warm air emitted into the room.

 Inserts are commonly one of the three following types: